carbon-language/carbon-lang/llvm/docs/LangRef.rst

 -  If R is volatile, the result is target-dependent.
-(Volatile is supposed to give guarantees which can support ``sig_atomic_t`` in C/C++, and may be used for accesses to addresses which do not behave like normal memory.
+(Volatile is supposed to give guarantees which can support ``sig_atomic_t`` in C/C++, and may be used for accesses to addresses that do not behave like normal memory.
 It does not generally provide cross-thread synchronization.)
 -  Otherwise, if there is no write to the same byte that happens before